rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 Before we dive into Redux, I just wanted to add the phrase: "You might not need a state management library".
 Everyone is speaking about state management libraries like Redux and MobX.
 Don't introduce them too early.
 You should read {{% a_blank "You might not need Redux" "https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367" %}} by Dan Abramov.

-You are still learning React?
+Are you still learning React?
 Then you are surely using `this.setState()` and `this.state` to manage your local state.
 Once you feel comfortable in using React's local state management, you might come across problems like sharing state across multiple components when your application becomes larger.
 Even then you don't necessarily need an external state management library to deal with the problem.
 For instance, you can {{% a_blank "lift state up or down" "https://facebook.github.io/react/docs/lifting-state-up.html" %}} to share state across components.

 In a growing application, there will come the time to introduce a state management library eventually.
-A part of the article [Redux or MobX: An attempt to dissolve the Confusion](https://www.robinwieruch.de/redux-mobx-confusion/) covers how to approach to learn state management in React.
+A part of the article [Redux or MobX: An attempt to dissolve the Confusion](https://www.robinwieruch.de/redux-mobx-confusion/) covers how to approach learning state management in React.
 The following sections will give you a couple of hints on how to use Redux in React.

 {{% chapter_header "Global State Everything" "redux-global-state" %}}